Ivy-Apps/android-guidebook/README.md

 # Android Guidebook

-> An opinionated collection of learnings from my Android experience as a founding engineer in 4 startups and a contractor at Toptal and Reddit.
+> An opinionated collection of learnings from my 8 years of Android experience as a founding engineer in 4 startups and a contractor at Toptal and Reddit.

-Android Development is, above all, software engineering, which, like any engineering field, is based on science.
+Android Development is above all software engineering, which, like any engineering field, is based on science.
 When it comes to science, math and formal logic rule the game.
-In this guidebook, we'll look into Android Development and software engineering best practices through the lens of science.
+In this guidebook, we'll look into Android Development and software engineering through the lens of science.

 > [!NOTE]
-> Before we begin, we need to get familiar with the formal language.
+> Before we begin, we need to get familiar with the formal language so we can communicate effectively instead of debating what's best practice and anti-pattern based on arbitrary articles and opinions.

 ## Formal Language